DC Federal Human Trafficking Attorney

-Human trafficking involves transportation of illegal or undocumented workers either from foreign countries into the United States or from one state to another.
-Individuals are often forced to work long hours in sweat shops, agricultural industries, or illegal sex operations.
+Human trafficking involves the transportation of illegal or undocumented workers either from foreign countries into the United States or from one state to another.
+Individuals are often forced to work long hours in sweatshops, agricultural industries, or illegal sex operations.

 Human trafficking from other countries draws the attention of the ICE, the FBI, and the Department of Homeland Security and can be prosecuted under several statutes.
 Domestic human trafficking largely – but not exclusively – involves the sex trade.
 It is commonly investigated by state law enforcement agencies and multi-jurisdictional task forces, as well as the FBI.

 In addition to federal human trafficking charges, the purposes of the trafficking offense that is committed can produce underlying federal charges such as prostitution, the creation and distribution of child pornography, and if applicable, kidnapping when victims are forced to work in the sex or pornography trades.
 Other federal charges that may accompany any of the above allegations can include violations of the RICO statute (racketeering), money laundering, and conspiracy statutes.
-A DC federal human trafficking lawyer can explain how these different federal statutes may come into play in your case.
+A DC federal human trafficking lawyer could explain how these different federal statutes may come into play in your case.
+Reach out to an accomplished federal defense attorney today.

 Congress passed the Trafficking Victims Protection Act of 2000 (TVPA), which applies to cases tried in federal courts.
 Each state has since passed its own legislation to handle human trafficking cases within its borders.
 And although a few of the many federal statutes that address the underlying crimes associated with human trafficking are listed above, it is not difficult for the Department of Justice to involve itself in any human trafficking case any time it chooses.